caseybetts/SciTec_LSTM_Challenge/readme.md

 ## Overview

-This project implements a time series classification model to predict the reentry phase of an object based on sensor data.
-The model utilizes an LSTM network with sensor ID embeddings to effectively capture temporal dependencies and incorporate categorical information.
+This project implements a time series classification model to predict the reentry phase of a missile based on simulated sensor data.
+The model utilizes an LSTM network with sensor ID embeddings to effectively classify whether a missile is in the reentry phase.

 ## Table of Contents